OpenMatchmaking/documentation/README.md

 ---------------------------------------
 - Provide a basic functionality for creating matchmaking services, that could be used for your own games
 - Make it pretty much scalable and easy to extend in the future, when it will be necessary
-- Have an some open source alternative to the commercial solutions
+- Have a some open source alternative to the commercial solutions
 - Save developers time and don't reinvent the wheel

 References